D7husik/BeatySalon-FrontEnd-Project/README.md

 ## 📋 Project Description

-Suulu Beauty Salon is a single-page application (SPA) that solves the problem of **salon appointment scheduling**.
+Suulu Beauty Salon is a complex yet efficient application  that solves the problem of **salon appointment scheduling**.
 Customers can:
 - Browse available beauty services with search and filter
 - View detailed service information
 - Book appointments with preferred staff and time